algolia/api-clients-automation/clients/algoliasearch-client-csharp/packages/search/README.md

-# Algolia.search - the C# library for the Search API
+# Algolia.Search - the C# library for the Search API

 Use the Search REST API  to manage your data (indices and records), implement search, and improve relevance (with Rules, synonyms, and language dictionaries).